kinecosystem/kin-website-docs/docs/how-it-works.md

 * Sending Kin (between users or between app and users) The Kin SDK provides many other functionalities but the two listed above are both necessary and sufficient for operation.
 ### Accounts
 Accounts (sometimes referred to as wallets) are objects that allow their owners to store and manage funds (Kin) and to perform various Kin transactions.
-There are two basic types of Kin accounts - local (client) account {ref tbd} and blockchain account {ref}.
+There are two basic types of Kin accounts - [local (client) account](https://docs.kin.org/terms-and-concepts#account-local-client) and [blockchain account](https://docs.kin.org/terms-and-concepts#account-blockchain).
 Each fully functioning local account has a corresponding blockchain account.
 #### How Accounts Work
 User accounts work in pairs.
 Every user has a local account created on the client app (i.e., on the user's device) and a corresponding blockchain account.
 When created, the local account receives a unique identifier – a keypair (private key + public key).